Enhance Your Smile With Veneers

 Frequently Asked Questions

 Receiving porcelain veneers is completely painless, as the procedure is non-invasive.
-However, to ensure you won’t feel any pain or discomfort, your dentist will administer a local anesthetic beforehand.
+To ensure you won’t feel any pain or discomfort, your dentist will administer a local anesthetic beforehand.
 While it’s normal to feel mild sensitivity after having your porcelain veneers placed, any discomfort usually fades within a few hours.
 You can manage any soreness with over-the-counter pain medications and cold compresses in the meantime.

 Conceal Your Imperfections & Show Off Your Smile